zzz0069/academic_website/content/publication/aibthings/index.md

   preview_only: false
 projects:
 publication: 'The IEEE International Conference on Artificial Intelligence, Blockchain, and Internet of Things'
-publication_short: "AIBThings"
+publication_short: "The IEEE International Conference on Artificial Intelligence, Blockchain, and Internet of Things (AIBThings)"
 publication_types:
-- "2"
+- "1"
 publishDate: "2023-02-16T00:00:00Z"
 slides:
 summary:
-tags:
-- published

 title: 'Online Sexism Detection and Classification by Injecting User Gender Information'
 url_code: ""